yurynix/mini-sled-exercise/README.md

 ![Remote jest execution diagram](jest_run_diagram.png)

-You should **not** pre-load the spec files on the "remote computer", we will test your solution on a different project than `some-project` with completely different spec files.
+You should **not** pre-load the spec files on the "remote computer" (nor the "remote computer" should read the files directly (It's a different computer after all!)), we will test your solution on a different project than `some-project` with completely different spec files.

 Key points of the required flow:
 * Developer executing `jest` by running `npm test`